What is Pony malware?

 In the case of our simulation, after the malicious file was run by the user the malware launched itself.
 Next, the malicious executable file connected to the C2 server and started stealing information from the infected system.
 It should be noted that in some cases Pony is known to download other malware to the victim’s machine.

-Distribution of Pony
+Distribution of Pony malware

 Another attack vector of Pony is through a compromised DNS server which is infected by another malware.
 In this case, the victim is redirected to a malicious website from where Pony downloads itself onto the users’ PC.

-How to get more info from the analysis of Pony malware using ANY.RUN?
+How to detect Pony stealer using ANY.RUN?

 Analysts can take a look at what changes malware made in the registry.
 Just click on the process and then on the button "More Info" in the appeared window.
 In "Advanced details of process" window switch to the "Registry changes" tab.
 Note that you can switch between the friendly and raw display of changes.